 Now I look forward to the greens as much as the vegetables themselves.
-In fact, Matt loves beet greens but will only eat the obligatory one beet a year in order to prove to himself that he still doesn’t like them.
+In fact, my husband loves beet greens but will only eat the obligatory one beet a year in order to prove to himself that he still doesn’t like them.

 So please, go to your farmer’s market (or your backyard garden) and get some radishes.
 Cut them up, add a little olive oil, salt and pepper and give them a quick roast.

-- Preheat the oven to 400 F.
+- Preheat the oven to 400°F.

 - Cut small radishes in half and bigger ones in quarters.
 Toss with olive oil, salt and pepper and place in cast iron skillet or other oven safe skillet.